Subscribe

 So what do you need from the customers?

-First of all, answers to the main questions of the product-market fit survey (see metrics #1 and #3 above).
+First of all, provide answers to the main questions of the product-market fit survey (see metrics #1 and #3 above).

 The process of achieving product-market fit is basically testing the value hypothesis.
 If the hypothesis proved to be right, the metrics are fine, you have the PMF.
 If that is not the case, you have to iterate, change the product or change the focus market.